alishaburgfeld/AllYouCanExercise/README.md

 # BUGS BUGS BUGS

+P2: pace per mile is not being saved correctly.
 P3: titles and buttons on exercises look weird on desktop
+P3: Workout History cards are different widths
+P3: Title on exercises look weird on mobile.

 <!-- should take a look at this to hopefully be able to downgrade to a smaller ec2 instance type (serve react files in S3):
 https://www.youtube.com/watch?v=YC7NBNICGeY -->